 - Again, burnish the decal with firm pressure into the mat.

 - And then, remove the paper backing of your decal!

 We hope that you find this article helpful and informative!
-Don’t forget to share this article with your friends and family to help them out and make their crafting experience less hassle and more fun with these # Vinyl101!
+Don’t forget to share this article with your friends and family to help them make their crafting experience less hassle and more fun with this # Vinyl101!
 Tips.
-If you want more tips and tricks and can’t wait for the part 2, feel free to visit our social media accounts!
-And while you’re at it, make sure to follow us there for helpful tips and tricks, project inspirations, store discounts, and more!
+If you want more tips and tricks and can’t wait for part 2, feel free to visit our social media accounts!
+And while you’re at it, follow us there for helpful tips and tricks, project inspirations, store discounts, and more!